Gangaur: Jaipur

-Gangaur at Udaipur
+Udaipur

-Udaipur has the privilege of having a dedicated Ghat named after Gangaur.
+Udaipur has a dedicated ghat named after Gangaur.
 Gangaur Ghat or Gangori Ghat is situated on the waterfront of Lake Pichola.
 This ghat serves as prime location for celebration of multiple festivals, including Gangaur festival.
 Traditional processions of Gangaur commences from the City Palace, and several other places, which passes through various areas of the city.
-The procession is headed by an old palanquins, chariots, bullock carts and performance by folk artistes.
-After the processions are complete, the idols of Gan and Gauri are brought to this ghat and immersed in the Lake Pichola from here.
+The procession is headed by old palanquins, chariots, bullock carts and performance by folk artistes.
+After the processions are complete, the idols of Isar and Gauri are brought to this ghat and immersed into Lake Pichola.